AntoineGS/TeamsStatusV2/README.md

 * Copy and temporarily save the token somewhere you can find it later
 * Restart Home Assistant to have the new sensors added
 * Download the files from this repository and save them to any folder (we will use C:\Scripts in this example)
-* Configure the Service using one of the two methods below
+* Configure the script using Environment Variables
-  * Using Environment Variables (preferred as it allows you to change the script files easily without re-adding your configurations)
   * Add a variable `TSHATOKEN` with the token you generated (ie: eyJ0eXAiOiJKV1... with many more characters)
   * Add a variable `TSHAURL` with the URL to your Home Assistant server (ie: https://yourha.duckdns.org or http://192.168.1.50:8123)
   * Optional: Add a variable `TSUSERNAME` with your Windows username, if not set it will get it from Windows
   * Optional: Add a variable `TSLANG` with a supported language (en, nl)
-  * Edit the Settings.ps1 file and:
-    * Replace `<Insert token>` with the token you generated
-    * Replace `<HA URL>` with the URL to your Home Assistant server
-    * Optional: Adjust the language settings to your preference
 * Start a elevated PowerShell prompt, and execute the following scripts
   ```powershell
   Unblock-File C:\Scripts\Install.ps1